thearith070/data-view-binding/README.md

   - *Ease of use*: view binding doesn't require specially tagged XML layout files, so it's faster to adopt in your apps.
 Once you enable view binding in a module, it applies to all of that module's layouts automatically.

   - *View binding* doesn't support [layout variables or layout expressions](https://developer.android.com/topic/libraries/data-binding/expressions), so it can't be used to declare dynamic UI content straight from XML layout files.
-  - *View binding* doesn't support [two data binding](https://developer.android.com/topic/libraries/data-binding/two-way).
+  - *View binding* doesn't support [two-ways data binding](https://developer.android.com/topic/libraries/data-binding/two-way).